bnyf/micronode/readme.txt

-Micronode.js is a JavaScript runtime built on JerryScript engine.
+Micronode.js is an IoT JavaScript runtime built on JerryScript engine.

 Only for esp-idf now.